Darren Bravo: International breakthrough

 In June 2009, Bravo was called up to the West Indies squad for the first two ODIs of the series with India.
 He made his international debut in the first ODI at Sabina Park scoring 19 from 16 balls, including two fours from the first two deliveries he faced.
 On his Test debut against Sri Lanka, Bravo scored 58 from 159 balls.
 He went on to hit 80 in the second Test and 68 in the third Test to help him get a tour average of 68.66.

-In February 2011, Bravo was named in West Indies’ 15 man squad for the 2011 Cricket World Cup.
+In February 2011, Bravo was named in West Indies' 15 man squad for the 2011 Cricket World Cup.

 The West Indies first engagement after the 2011 World Cup was hosting Pakistan at home.
 In the two-Test series, Bravo was the only West Indies batsman to score over 100 runs.
 In October 2011, the West Indies toured Bangladesh.
 After contributing scores of 2 and 24 not out in the drawn first Test, Bravo scored his maiden Test century in the second to help his team to a 1–0 series victory.
 The innings of 195 from 297 balls was the ninth highest score by a West Indian batsman in the subcontinent.
-For his performances in 2011, he was named in the World Test XI by the Cricinfo.
+For his performances in 2011, he was named in the World Test XI by the ESPNcricinfo.

 He also joined up with English county cricket side Nottinghamshire for the 2011 County Championship season.
 Bravo went on to average 35.42 for Nottinghampshire with two fifties from four first class games.

 Though Bravo was bought by the Deccan Chargers for $100,000 at the 2012 Indian Premier League auction, he missed the competition because it clashed with Australia's tour of the West Indies in March and April 2012.
 After scoring just 48 runs in the five-match ODI series, Bravo was dropped for the T20Is against the same opponent so he could return to domestic cricket to find form ahead of the Test series.
 With 184 runs in three Tests, Bravo was the West Indies' second-highest run-scorer in the series behind Shivnarine Chanderpaul and sixth overall.